-When employees spend roughly forty hours a week together, it is common to establish important connections and meaningful friendships.
-In some cases, those friendships might develop into a relationship.
+When employees spend roughly 40 hours a week together, it is common to establish important connections, friendships and in some cases, romantic relationships.

-Most employers might not think this is a matter of significance.
-However, that is not necessarily true.
-Affairs of the heart in the workplace could quickly turn sour and have considerable effects on business affairs that could lead to serious disputes.
+Most employers might not think this is significant.
+However, romantic relationships in the workplace could quickly turn sour and have considerable effects on the business that could lead to serious disputes.

 Take the events in the ongoing lawsuit between McDonald’s and its former CEO, for example.
 The former CEO had relationships with several subordinate employees.
 He is now facing charges of misconduct and a lawsuit from the restaurant chain.
 This is an extreme case, but it still illustrates the risk these relationships can pose.

 Relationships between supervisors and subordinate employees create the most risk for employers, as they can often lead to:

 - Hostile work environments: In 2005, the California Supreme Court determined that favoritism resulting from a workplace relationship could create a hostile work environment for other employees.
 The Court also ruled that employers could be held liable in these cases.